 What are Soulbound Tokens (SBTs)?

 Soulbound Tokens are non-transferable, permanent blockchain credentials tied to a specific wallet.
-Proposed by Vitalik Buterin in 2022, they represent achievements, certifications, and reputation that cannot be traded or faked.
-In 2026, they're being adopted for professional credentials, membership verification, and client qualification.
+Proposed by Vitalik Buterin and co-authors in 2022, they represent achievements, certifications, and reputation that cannot be traded or faked.
+Adoption is still early and experimental, but the use cases being explored — professional credentials, membership verification, client qualification — map directly onto what agent-mediated commerce needs.

 Why won't a headless CMS be enough for the agentic web?